-- 1. Remove the CF card from the reader, power down the PCU, install the CF card in the PCU's Panel Processor board, and power up the PCU. - 2.
-Follow the normal software update process, except the Control Panel will be identified as Unknown / Panel in the Kayenne Installer program hierarchy (Figure 246).
+- 1. Remove the CF card from the reader, power down the Control Panel, install the CF card in the Control Panel's processor, and power up the panel. - 2.
+Follow the normal software update process, except the Control Panel will be identified as Unknown / Panel in the K-Frame Switcher Installer application program hierarchy.

-Restore Kayenne Configuration Files
+Restore Control Panel Configuration Files

-After installing the Kayenne release software, you can now reload a Show file containing the Eng Setups and User Setups for your system, or reload these configuration files individually.
+After installing the K-Frame release software, you can now reload a Show file containing the Eng Setups and User Setups for your system, or reload these configuration files individually.

 You will also need to enter the Node Settings information.
-Go to Eng Setup, Nodes Settings, and enter the IP address and device name information in the Control Surfaces, Frame Suite Nodes & ID, and PCU Configuration tabs.
+Go to Eng Setup, Nodes Settings, and enter the IP address and device name information in the Control Surfaces and Frame Suite Nodes & ID tabs.